nikitavoloboev/data/focusing/rules.md

 - Don't judge anyone.
 Attempt to see another person's point of view.
 [Be kind](https://twitter.com/ainhoamarzol/status/1393691237107093505).
 Show love & empathy.
 Self love.
 [No ego](../consciousness/ego.md).
 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Seek & give candid feedback.
 Respond politely.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new life experiences.
 Adapt each rule to suit my life best.
 Break off all bad habits I have.
 Learn new positive habits.
+Seek new novel experiences/relationships.
+Collect stories.
 - Learn from the past.
 Don't make same mistakes.
 Don't dwell on what has happened or what I can't change.
 Let past go.
 Don't fixate on anything.
 Anything outside of this moment is imagination.
 Move onwards.
 Live through each moment.
 - Happiness comes from being grateful and appreciative for what I already have.
 Don't waste time trying to measure my success/happiness by what anyone else thinks it should be.
 - [Be happy](../life/happiness.md).
 Love myself.
 Be playful.
 Make new nice memories and enjoy each moment in life.
 Savor close relationships.
 Look towards the [future](../future/future.md).
 Appreciate what I have.